Server guide

 ExpressX is isomorphic: this call can be written in the server code or in the client code, using exactly the same syntax.

-On the server, the call will be directly relayed to the prisma instance; on the client:
+On the server, the call will be directly executed; on the client:

 Moreover, the pub/sub mechanism may send an associated event with the result to subscriber clients.